Starholme/ATR2/README.md

 ## Setup

 ### Install Ubuntu 20.04 LTS
-  - During install, ensure you choose to install SSH
+  - During install, ensure you choose to install SSH, Prometheus
   - Edit the config.yaml to set up the correct IP addresses, or DHCP
   - After install, copy and run the scripts
   - `scp *.* username@someip:`